NeilJustice/ZenUnitAndMetalMock/README.md

 ./TestScripts/RunAllDebugTests.sh
 ```

-### 4 Windows Commands To Build And Run ZenUnit And MetalMock's Unit Tests Then Install ZenUnit.h And MetalMock.h
+### How To Build And Run ZenUnit And MetalMock's Unit Tests On Windows And Then Install ZenUnit.h And MetalMock.h

 ```bash
 git clone https://github.com/NeilJustice/ZenUnitAndMetalMock